dereknorrbom/k8s-deployment-scaler/rfd/0000-sre-challenge.md

    - **UpdateFunc**: Triggered when a deployment is updated.
 It updates the cache.
    - **DeleteFunc**: Triggered when a deployment is deleted.
 It removes the entry from the cache.

-#### mTLS

-The API will use mutual TLS (mTLS) for secure communication.
-This involves the following steps:
-- Generating a CA certificate and key.
-- Generating server and client certificates signed by the CA.
-- Configuring the server to require client certificates for authentication.
-- Configuring the client to use its certificate and the CA certificate to verify the server.

 ### Security

+The API will employ security measures to ensure secure communication and operations:

+- **Mutual TLS (mTLS)**: The API will use mutual TLS for secure communication.
+This involves both the client and server presenting certificates to authenticate each other.

-The chosen cipher suites for mTLS will be:
+- **Cipher Suites**: The chosen cipher suites for mTLS will be:
   - TLS_AES_128_GCM_SHA256
   - TLS_AES_256_GCM_SHA384
   - TLS_CHACHA20_POLY1305_SHA256

-Additional security measures include:
+- **Certificates**:
+  - For simplicity, self-signed certificates will be used.
+  - These certificates will be generated within the container at runtime.
-- Strict validation of client certificates.
+  - The `generate_certs.sh` script will handle the creation of the CA, server, and client certificates.

+- **Certificate Generation Process**:
+  - CA Certificate and Key: A self-signed CA certificate and key will be generated first.
+  - Server Certificate and Key: Signed by the self-signed CA.
+  - Client Certificate and Key: Also signed by the self-signed CA.
+  - The certificates will be stored in a directory accessible to the application.

 ### Testing